 BA, Seton Hall University; JD, University of Houston; LLM, MBA, George Washington University

-Professor Wyrsch has taught at GW Law as a Professorial Lecturer since 2004 (Unincorporated Business Organizations and Agency Law, Legal Accounting).
-Since 1983 he has also taught at the Columbus School of Law, The Catholic University of America, in both a full-time (11 years) and an adjunct capacity (20 years), specializing in all forms of business organizations and legal accounting and finance.
-He is also teaches in the American Law Program at Jagiellonian University in Cracow, Poland, and Catholic University’s School of Business and Economics.
+Professor Raymond J. Wyrsch has taught at GW Law as a Professorial Lecturer since 2004 (Unincorporated Business Organizations and Agency Law, Legal Accounting, and Secured Transactions).
+He had taught at the Catholic University of America School of Law, in both a full-time (11 years) and an adjunct capacity (21 years), specializing in all forms of business organizations and legal accounting and finance.
+He also teaches in the American Law Program at Jagiellonian University in Cracow, Poland, and Catholic University’s School of Business and Economics.

 Professor Wyrsch and his wife Claire live in Silver Spring and have two children, Kara, a graduate of the University of Maryland Law School, and Michael, a career officer in the U.S. Marine Corps as a fighter jet pilot.